Gay men: Gay men in the Holocaust

 Gay men were one of the primary victims of the Nazi Holocaust.
 Historically, the earliest legal step towards the Nazi persecution of male homosexuality was 1871's Paragraph 175, a law passed after the unification of the German Empire.
 Paragraph 175 read: "An unnatural sex act committed between persons of male sex ... is punishable by imprisonment; the loss of civil rights might also be imposed."
-The law was interpreted differently in Germany until 23 April 1880, when the Reichsgericht ruled that criminal homosexual acts involved either anal, oral, or intercrural sex between two men.
-Anything less (such as kissing and cuddling) were deemed harmless play.
+The law was interpreted in varying ways in Germany until 23 April 1880, when the Reichsgericht ruled that criminal homosexual acts involved either anal, oral, or intercrural sex between two men.
+Anything less (such as kissing and cuddling) was deemed harmless play.

 Franz Gürtner, the Reich Justice Minister amended Paragraph 175 to address "loopholes" in the law after the Night of the Long Knives.
 The 1935 version of Paragraph 175 declared "expressions" of homosexuality as prosecutable crimes.
 The most important change to the law was the definitional shift of male homosexuality from "An unnatural sex act committed between persons of male sex" to instead "A male who commits a sex offense with another male."
 This expanded the reach of the law to persecute gay men as a people group, rather than male homosexuality as a sexual act.
 Kissing, mutual masturbation and love-letters between men were now seen as legitimate reasons for the police to make arrests.
 The law never defined a "sex offence", leaving it to interpretation.

 Between 1933 and 1945, an estimated 100,000 men were arrested as homosexuals under the Nazi regime, of whom some 50,000 were officially sentenced.
 Most of these men served time in prison, while an estimated 5,000 to 15,000 were incarcerated in Nazi concentration camps.
-Rüdiger Lautmann argued that the death rate of homosexuals in concentration camps may have been as high as 60%.
+Rüdiger Lautmann found that the death rate of homosexuals in concentration camps may have been as high as 60%.
 Gay men in the camps suffered an unusual degree of cruelty by their captors and were regularly used as the subjects for Nazi medical experiments as scientists tried to find a "cure" for homosexuality.